ashispati/AttributeModelling/README.md

 ## AttributeModelling

 ### About
 Code for the paper: **Latent Space Regularization for Explicit Control of Musical Attributes**.
-Implements the models and regularization technique to encode selected musical attributes along specific dimensions of the latent of a VAE trained to reconstruct individual measures of music.
+Implements the models and regularization technique to encode selected musical attributes along specific dimensions of the latent space of a VAE (Variational Auto-Encoder)-based model trained to reconstruct individual measures of music.

 ### Installation and Use
 1. Requires `python3.x` and `pytorch1.0.0`